iogbole/ebpf-playground/README.md

 limactl shell ebpf-vm
 ```

-If you'd like to Visual Studio Code,
+If you'd like to use Visual Studio Code,

 Get the SSH command